knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 `bindings.knative.dev/include: true` label to the namespace to enable SinkBinding behavior.

-## Create an event sink
+## Create a sink

-The event sink can be any addressable Kubernetes object that can receive events.
+The sink can be any addressable Kubernetes object that can receive events.

-If you do not have an existing event sink that you want to connect to the SinkBinding, create a Knative service.
+If you do not have an existing sink that you want to connect to the SinkBinding, create a Knative service.

 === "kn"